strangecharacters/strangecharacters.com/content/journal/2022/index.md

 {{<lead>}}
 **An Irish Atlantic rainforest** by Eoghan Daltun

-Allowing land to return to its natural state on west coast of Ireland.
+Allowing land to return to its natural state on the west coast of Ireland.
 {{</lead>}}

 * An Irish Atlantic rainforest : a personal journey into the magic of rewilding / Daltun, Eoghan